jemin777/ojava7.0/README.md

 “JAVA7.0   is  meant   for  obfuscation, Code Security, Learnable, Prototype software, Advanced , used  in Software  development, web application with machine learning  , and  it  symbolizes
-STAR  symbol,  used  in  applications  like  Gaming  , used  with  java/j2ee  framework  like Struts, spring , hibernate ,etc and JAVA7.0 is used  in Machine Learning and  Datascience ".
+STAR  symbol,  used  in  applications  like   consolee and  used  with  java/j2ee  framework  like Struts, spring , hibernate ,etc and JAVA7.0 is used  in Machine Learning and  Datascience ".